AdobeDocs/experience-manager-cloud-service.en/help/headless/apis-headless-and-content-fragments.md

     * While robust and proven, this API does not deliver *fully hydrated* JSON output.
 References are only output as paths, requiring secondary API requests for retrieving further content.
   * The Assets HTTP API can also be used for managing the Content Fragments and Content Fragment Models (CRUD).
   * This API is REST based.
+  * Content Fragment Support in Assets HTTP API will be deprecated in the future as it is being succeeded by the Edge Delivery Services JSON REST API.
+The timescale has not been decided yet.

 ## JSON vs HTML {#json-vs-HTML}